Free Mystery Book for Tweens and Early Teens

 .

-You can receive the whole book for free when you join my online book club by completing the form below (this is the only place that the story is available from).
+You can receive the whole ebook for free by completing the form below (this is the only place that the story is available from).

-You’ll also receive a free collection of short stories for 5-9-year-olds and a box of muffins.
+You’ll also receive a free collection of short stories for 5-9-year-olds-it’s had over 14,000 downloads-I’m sure you’ll find the stories entertaining!

 Bestselling mystery book